 Physical activity counts, too.
 In addition to helping you control your weight, physical activity on its own might lower the risk of breast cancer and colon cancer.

 Adults who participate in any amount of physical activity gain some health benefits.
 But for substantial health benefits, strive to get at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity.
 You can also do a combination of moderate and vigorous activity.
 As a general goal, include at least 30 minutes of physical activity in your daily routine — and if you can do more, even better.

 Skin cancer is one of the most common kinds of cancer — and one of the most preventable.
 Try these tips:

 - Avoid midday sun.
 Stay out of the sun between 10 a.m. and 4 p.m., when the sun's rays are strongest.

 - Stay in the shade.
 When you're outdoors, stay in the shade as much as possible.
 Sunglasses and a broad-brimmed hat help, too.

 - Cover exposed areas.
 Wear tightly woven, loose fitting clothing that covers as much of your skin as possible.
 Opt for bright or dark colors, which reflect more ultraviolet radiation than do pastels or bleached cotton.

 - Don't skimp on sunscreen.
 Use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
 Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.

 - Avoid tanning beds and sunlamps.
 These are just as damaging as natural sunlight.

-5. Get immunized
+5. Get vaccinated